ShahRukh30/Coronavirus-Updates-Flutter-App/README.md

-# Coronavirus-Updates-Flutter-App
+# Coronavirus statistics updates app

-The aim of this app is to update the user regarding the statistics of coronavirus cases in the world.
+This app updates the user about the current statistics of the coronavirus cases in different countries across the whole world.
+To get the statistics data we use covidAPI from https://github.com/javieraviles/covidAPI.